SilvrDuck/CS-401/index.md

 #### Prices

-Contrary to Amsterdam, where the price of airbnb increased a lot, the price in Berlin actually decreased (not as much as the price increase in Amsterdam, but still enough to be visible on the following graph).
+Contrary to Amsterdam, where the price of airbnb increased a substantially, the price in Berlin slightly decreased.

 {% include be_price_years.md %}